 Examples of an encapsulation sports bra on the left and a compression sports bra on the right.
 Image: Wikipedia

 A sports bra for running should be tight enough to keep the breasts in place with minimal bounce but should leave enough room for you to breathe.
 It shouldn’t be so tight that the straps dig painfully into your shoulders or back.
+One that is poorly fitting either doesn’t provide enough support, is too constrictive on the chest or rib cage, or cuts into the soft tissue around our shoulders and back.

 For those of us with rib cages that are proportionately bigger than standard, finding a bra can be challenging, as it can be for those with tiny rib cages.
 With a bigger rib cage, often, if the chest is compressive enough, the bra band is too loose.
 With a smaller rib cage and bigger busts, your boobs might be crying for freedom if the band fits properly.
+Since most sports bras are, by nature, compressive, it can be a real challenge to find a bra appropriate for your cup size, as sports bras don’t often come with separate band and bust measurements or sister sizes, like normal bras.
+The Athleta Ultimate Bra offers an extensive range of sizes, and we found it to fit a variety of bodies quite well.

 What are some of the materials sports bras are made of?

-Generally, most sports bras are made of some technical material combination: nylon, spandex, or polyester, often in a proprietary blend.
+Generally, most sports bras feature some technical material combination: nylon, spandex, or polyester, often in a proprietary blend.
 However, we tested some sports bras with a wool blend, which is great for colder days out on the trail.
 We found the Smartwool Intraknit Racerback Bra to be the best sports bra for running in cold weather.
 Technical fabrics, including wool blends, are great for wicking moisture and keeping you dry and comfortable in a variety of weather conditions.

 Best Sports Bra for Running - testing a lululemon bra